 Other signs include stunted growth, particularly any upward growth.

-Side shoots are the plant trying to outgrow the virus, which it may well do.
-That’s rare though.
+Side shoots are the plant trying to outgrow the virus, which it may do.
+That’s rare, though.

 Most likely, the plant is going to die.

-Thus, it’s always a good idea to have backup plants, especially with tomato plants because it only takes one bite from a nuisance leafhopper to kill your harvest off.
+Thus, it’s always a good idea to have backup plants, especially tomato plants, because it only takes one bite from a nuisance leafhopper to kill your harvest.

 Preventative measures are the only safeguard to protect your plants from leafhopper damage.

-Also, know that any tomatoes already on the vine will be healthy, as will the seeds be.
+Also, know that any tomatoes already on the vine, as will the seeds, will be healthy.

 The Tomato Yellow Leaf Curl Virus

-Similar to how the Curly Top Virus is transmitted by the beet leafhopper, it’s the whitefly that’s the carrier of the Tomato Leaf Curl Virus.
+Similar to how the beet leafhopper transmits the Curly Top Virus, it’s the whitefly that’s the carrier of the Tomato Leaf Curl Virus.

-Once a whitefly has the virus, it’s contagious for a few weeks.
-During that window, they can infect a number of plants.
+Once the whitefly has the virus, it’s contagious for a few weeks.
+During that window, they can infect several plants.

 The symptoms to look for are yellowing leaves curling downward but also drooping too, shriveling up, and stunted growth.

-The only way you can protect your tomato plants from this disease is to protect against whiteflies.
+The only way to protect your tomato plants from this disease is to protect them against whiteflies.

 Mosaic Virus